Hybrid Work Toolboxes

 d.school is the home of design thinking education, so it's no surprise that this toolbox is focused on design thinking and how you can "unlock creative thinking" in your organisation or community.
 It is part of d.school's mission to spread this way of working to as many people as possible, so they provide the tools and inspiration for free, with a Creative Commons licence.

 d.school is part of the University of Stanford that aims to bring students from different disciplines together to solve complex problems.
-One of the school's founders is David Kelley, co-founder of the legendary design firm, IDEO.D.
-SCHOOL TOOLS FOR TAKING ACTION
+One of the school's founders is David Kelley, co-founder of the legendary design firm, IDEO.VISIT TOOLBOX

 This toolbox contains 26 tools, each with PDF templates and step-by-step process guides.

 It is focused on business innovation, specifically in supporting people in organisations to "master ambiguity and create value from uncertainty."
 Some of the tools (like the Business Model Canvas) have been borrowed from other organisations, but many are original and free to use with a Creative Commons licence.

 This is a free, online version of the book, 'Design a Better Business: New Tools, Skills, and Mindset for Strategy and Innovation', by Patrick Van Der Pijl, Justin Lokitz, and Lisa Kay Solomon.
 They also run workshops to teach people these tools.VISIT TOOLBOX

 This toolbox is a PDF that begins with an introduction to the double diamond process.
 After that it introduces 11 tools split into four categories: Discover, Define, Develop, and Deliver.